AbelVincze/MPackerX-commandline/README.md

 - n BIT VALUE     n bits:   binary value
 ```
 To allow linear read of source data bytes while variable bitlength data needs to be inserted
-in the data flow, the control bits are always read by bytes, 8 at a time, and cached.
+in the data flow, the control bits are always read by bytes, 8 control bits at a time, and cached.
 When
 the cache runs out of bits, a new byte is read into it.

 * Some words about the variable bitlength values (VBV)